gradle/gradle-talks/talks/innovation/src/slides/01-intro.md

 * New functionality introduced as “_incubating_”
 * Significant effort on release notes
 * Continuous improvement of our own software process (i.e. practice what we preach)

-Use the Gradle wrapper to avoid version compatibility problems.